cosmin-dumitrache/cloud-lab/README.md

 ### Reverse proxy

 It's a good idea to have a reverse proxy listening on port 80.
-You can user [NGINX](https://nginx.org/) for that.
+You can use [NGINX](https://nginx.org/) for that.

 Nginx should attempt to serve static files from your Vue app dist directory, for any request going to http://your-server/